DavidMChan/dev-environment/README.md

 # dev-environment
 This are config files and install scripts for a number of programs that I often use.
-It mostly sets up a python development environment with vim.
-At the moment it contains

-- .bashrc
-- .vimrc + ftplugin commands for vim
-- install script for vim8 (requires sudo - vim8 needed for asynchronous linting)
+It can be useful to have something like this to quickly provision a new computer.

 # Installed Bash Programs

+### Bashrc
+The Bashrc file that I use on all of my machines. **Highlights**: Git branch tracking on PS1, CUDA exports, python3 alias, bashmarks/pyutils.

 ### [Python Utilities (Custom)](https://github.com/davidmchan/pyutils)
 These are a bunch of python utilites that I find handy and have coded over the years.

 ### [Bashmarks](https://github.com/huyng/bashmarks)

 Bashmarks is a shell script that allows you to save and jump to commonly used directories.
 Now supports tab completion.

+# Environment Configuration

+### Git
+This installation script configures git with my username and email, along with setting the default editor to VIM and the credential helper to store.

+### Tmux
+Adds a fix for 256 bit colors in tmux.

+### Dircolors
+Changes the default for 777 permissions on a folder - this can often be green on green and when mounting a flash drive/fs without permissions, this can be a real PITA.

 # Vim Plugins